Skip to main content

 • Education

-• PHD in Clinical Medicine, University of Oxford Nuffield Department of Clinical Medicine, England, UK (2010)
+• Ph.D. in Clinical Medicine, University of Oxford Nuffield Department of Clinical Medicine, England, UK (2010)

-• MS in Biology, Jagiellonian University, Krakow, Poland (2005)
+• M.S. in Biology, Jagiellonian University, Krakow, Poland (2005)

 • Description of Research

-General area: The Ferraro Lab is investigating novel host-directed therapies against Gram-negative infections and the functions of exosomes, outer membrane vesicles, and other extracellular vesicles in enteric infections.
+General area: The Ferraro Lab is investigating novel host-directed therapies against Gram-negative infections and the functions of exosomes, outer membrane vesicles and other extracellular vesicles in enteric infections.
 We are also interested in improving the delivery methods for therapeutic strategies, such as enzyme replacement therapies.

 Our group predominantly studies molecular aspects of the immune responses in Salmonella enterica Typhimurium and Yersinia ssp. infections.
 For instance, we discovered a novel function of extracellular vesicles in priming the protective innate and adaptive immune responses against Salmonella infection.
 We are currently investigating the mechanisms of action of these vesicles and the trafficking of antigens to these compartments.